TomasTomecek/the-real-blog/content/post/uefi-luks-nvme-gentoo-is-fun.md

 true and install [Gentoo Linux](https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation) on it.
 I've installed Gentoo already a few times so this wasn't a big deal.
-Installing Gentoo is actually an awesome experience I learnt so much when doing it for the first time.
-Everything went fine until I decided to install bootloader and boot the thing.
+Installing Gentoo is actually an awesome experience.
+I learnt so much when doing it for the first time.
+This time, everything went fine until I decided to install bootloader and boot the thing.

 So what went wrong?